 The checklist is divided into three sections with a few questions in each.
 If I run through this list and don’t have the right information, I know I need to course correct or at least get my facts straight.

 If I can answer these questions confidently however, I know I’m on the right track to build a successful campaign and I have a solid vocabulary to communicate my plan to others.

 YouTube is an attractive platform for video marketers.
 It has a massive built-in audience and it’s designed to help viewers discover content.
 However, the allure of the platform is hampered by the fact that ultimately YouTube is designed to keep viewers watching any video, not just your videos.

 So if you want to use organic YouTube videos for marketing, it helps to use whatever tools you can to help keep your audience engaged with the content you want them to see.
+Many of the full-time YoutTubers also invest to Buy Youtube views, subscribers and channel watch times, to drive their initial boost.
 An important tool for this was Annotations, clickable links that added interactivity to videos.
 This was an awesome feature, but had some flaws (like not working on mobile) so YouTube killed them last spring.